 July 2016-June 2019

-Rosemary Timmerman, DNP, RN, CCNS, CCRN-CSC-CMC, serves a three-year term on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2016, through June 30, 2019.
+Rosemary Timmerman, DNP, RN, CCNS, CCRN-CSC-CMC, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2016, through June 30, 2019.
+She serves a one-year term as treasurer from July 1, 2018, through June 30, 2019.

 Since 2008, Timmerman has been a clinical nurse specialist at Providence Alaska Medical Center, Anchorage, where she provides care and supports the nursing staff in caring for critically ill and injured adult patients in intensive care, cardiothoracic intensive care, cardiac intensive care and intermediate units.
 She is also adjunct faculty at University of Alaska, Anchorage.
 Her previous positions include 25 years as a staff nurse in the intensive care unit.